Rich Dudes│Barbara Corcoran's $90 Million Net Worth in 2023

 Real estate

 Real estate is Corcoran’s bread and butter.
 As a broker, Corcoran’s expertise continues to be sought after in the real estate market.
-In March 2022, Corcoran advized homebuyers on how they should react to soaring home prices.
-She correctly surmised that increasing rents were creating a more competitive market for homebuyers and potential rate increases would only affect potential buyers.
+In March 2022, Corcoran advised homebuyers on how they should react to soaring home prices.
+She correctly surmised that increasing rents were creating a more competitive market for homebuyers, and potential rate increases would only affect potential buyers.

 Corcoran has also invested in businesses such as AptDeco (that lets people buy and sell used furniture), NoiseAware, Movr, Remoov, and All The Rooms.
 All these companies are tied to renters, ensuring comfortable noise levels, moving, and short-term rental price assessments.
-She has gone on the record about being slightly down on her Zillow investment, but it isn't as clear what personal properties Corcoran owns.
+While she has gone on the record about being slightly down on her Zillow investment, it isn't as clear what personal properties Corcoran owns.

 Food and restaurant industry